Start the new school year without breaking your family budget with these savvy ways to save on back-to-school supplies.

 And, if you are keeping the same backpack from last year, don’t forget to wash your child’s backpack.
 All it takes is a quick swish of water with some sudsy dish detergent, follow with a good rinse, and finally air dry in the sun works well for most packs.

-• If possible, request a set of textbooks to remain at school and one set to be taken home.
+- If possible, request a set of textbooks to remain at school and one set to be kept at home.

 2. Take an Inventory